foundling/tutorials/javascript/node/command_line_app/index.md

-# Controlling Dependency Loading in Node.js Command-Line Applications
+# Dependency Loading in Node.js Command-Line Applications

 Recently, I've been building a command-line application to manage the data-acquisition process for a scientific study.
 Today I admitted that it's just too slow to load and went about figuring out how to fix it.
 The results were great!
-I'd like to write a little bit about how that went down.
+I'd like to write a little bit about how I created the problem and how I fixed it.

+The app has the standard sub-command structure:

 ````
-app sub-command [ arguments ... ] [ options ... ]
+cmd sub-cmd [ arguments ... ] [ options ... ]
 ````

 e.g.